- Financial Aid Stipends

-SAP is an eligibility requirement and is administered by the university in addition to the academic standards of performance required under the CSU Academic Progress Policy.
-The SAP policy is reviewed annually by the Office of Financial Aid.
+SAP is a financial aid eligibility requirement and is administered by the university in addition to the academic standards of performance required under the CSU Academic Progress Policy.

-Students are evaluated for SAP at the end of every payment period, which is equivalent to eight weeks of instruction.
-All students are evaluated on three standards: grade point average (qualitative measure), pace of completion (quantitative measure), and maximum timeframe.
+Students are evaluated for SAP at the end of every payment period.
+All students are evaluated on three standards: grade point average (qualitative measure), pace of completion (quantitative measure) and maximum timeframe.
 Students must meet all three standards to maintain eligibility for Title IV funds.

-Students must maintain a minimum qualitative measure of progress defined as the cumulative GPA.
-The requirements are listed below:
+Undergraduate students must maintain a minimum qualitative measure of progress defined as a 2.0 cumulative GPA.

-Students (either full-time or part-time) must achieve a passing rate of at least 67 percent of all hours attempted.
-Hours attempted include completed courses, repeated courses, withdrawals, and incompletes.
+Undergraduate students (either full-time or part-time) must achieve a passing rate of at least 66.67 percent of all credit hours attempted.
+Credit hours attempted include completed courses, repeated courses, withdrawals and incompletes.
 Transfer credit, if applicable, is also calculated in the pace of completion as attempted and completed credit hours.

-Students must complete their degree program within 150 percent of the semester hour requirements for the degree as published in the catalog.
-Students must complete an associate degree within 90 semester hours, a bachelor’s degree within 180 semester hours, a master’s degree within 54 semester hours and a doctoral degree within 92 semester hours.
-Students who are unable to complete their degree program within the timeframe limitation will no longer be eligible to use federal student aid to cover any costs associated with completing their degree program.
-Transfer credit, if applicable, is also calculated in the maximum timeframe calculation.
+Undergraduate students must complete their degree program within 150 percent of the semester hour requirements for the degree as published in the catalog.
+Students must complete an associate degree within 90 semester hours and a bachelor’s degree within 180 semester hours.
+Transfer credit, if applicable, is also calculated in the maximum time frame calculation.

 SAP Policy Notification

-Transfer credits accepted toward the student’s degree program will be included as credit hours attempted and earned when calculating the SAP maximum timeframe and quantitative progress.
-This includes credit for English as a Second Language (ESL) and remedial courses, if accepted toward the degree program.
+Transfer credits accepted toward the student’s degree program will be included as credit hours attempted and earned when calculating the SAP maximum time frame and quantitative progress.

-Students receiving Title IV Aid may repeat a course, as allowed under CSU academic policy.
+Students receiving Title IV Aid may repeat a course, as allowed under CSU academic and financial aid policies.
 Repeated courses will be issued a grade of “R” and count as attempted credit hours toward the quantitative and maximum time frame SAP standards.
 A grade of “R” does not count in qualitative determination of SAP.
 The grade earned upon retake will be used in the cumulative GPA.

 Change of Program